andrewadame/UnityProjectsCSUSB/README.txt

-This is a collection of microgames all made for CSE-4410 "Game Programming".
+This is a collection Unity Projects made California State University, San Bernadino